bokand/page-collection/README.md

 This explainer details ideas and challenges for this new form of linking.
 While some examples are provided, no grouping UI is suggested or mandated by this proposal; how such a link is presented is left to the discretion of the user agent.

+### Summarized Web-Facing Changes

+  * Specify web browser handling of `text/uri-list` media types.
+  * Introduce a `uri-list:` URI scheme to allow users to easily share collection links.
+  * Add an opt-in for for anchors to non-`uri-list` schemes to allow opening a collection.
+  * Define a permission model for when a collection link may open multiple windows.
+  * Use content negotiation to allow servers to feature detect user agents capable of handling text/uri-list.

 ## Status

 This is a very early-stages proposal.
 We're looking for feedback about the ideas and feasibility.
 This explainer will evolve as the idea is refined.
 Critiques, alternate approaches and ideas are all welcome.